jesperpedersen/postgres-tools/LogAnalyzer/README.md

 * The distribution of ```SELECT```, ```UPDATE```, ```INSERT``` and ```DELETE```
 * The times spent in ```PARSE```, ```BIND``` and ```EXECUTE``` phase
 * The number of executed queries, and the query itself
+* The total and maximum time spent in queries (top 20)
-* The interaction of each backend
+* The interaction of each backend with time and transaction information